 Find What Suits You

-The variety of time management techniques can make finding the best one time-consuming.
+Managing your time effectively is the best admin tool.
+However, the variety of time management techniques can make finding the best one time-consuming.
 So here are a few you can try out:

-The Eisenhower Matrix is great for getting a handle on the important tasks.
+The Eisenhower Matrix is great for getting a handle on the important admin tasks.
 By listing your tasks and dividing them into four categories, you’re able to prioritise and delegate as it best suits you.
 This technique is great for getting you to actually consider what’s important.
 Note: be careful to not fall into the trap of prioritising unimportant tasks just because they’re urgent!

 Time Blocking is the most familiar time management technique.
 Plan out a list of the tasks you want to do and then prioritise them.
 You block off time for each task and schedule the higher priority tasks for when you’ll be most productive.
 If time blocking sounds like it’s for you, it’s important to try and remain flexible.
 It can sometimes be hard to manage disruptions.
 You can ease this by scheduling frequent breaks that give you some more wiggle room.